Graphene-based detectors for directional dark matter detection: Introduction

-The motion of the Earth and Sun relative to the Galactic Center also gives rise to a strong directional dependence in WIMP-induced nuclear recoils~\cite{Spergel:1987kx}.
-This is because nuclear recoils resulting from WIMP collisions will significantly peak in the direction of the WIMP flux, producing a large forward--backward asymmetry.
-The WIMP flux direction is opposite to the direction of the Sun's motion around the Galactic Center, which at the current epoch points towards the constellation Cygnus.
+The motion of the Earth and Sun relative to the Galactic center also gives rise to a strong directional dependence in WIMP-induced nuclear recoils~\cite{Spergel:1987kx}.
+This is because nuclear recoils resulting from WIMP collisions will significantly peak in the direction of the WIMP flux, producing a large forward-backward asymmetry.
+The WIMP flux direction is opposite to the direction of the Sun's motion around the Galactic center, which at the current epoch points towards the constellation Cygnus.
 On the contrary, nuclear recoils caused by random backgrounds (e.g., alphas, electrons, neutrons, neutrinos, gammas, and cosmic rays) are expected to be isotropic and exhibit no preferred direction.
-Detailed studies~\cite{Copi:1999pw,Morgan:2004ys,Billard:2012qu} show that the strong directional dependence is a robust signal of Galactic halo WIMPs in that it is generic to a wide variety of halo models, WIMP parameters, detector parameters, etc. For detectors with fine angular resolution, only of order ${\sim\!100}$ recoil events will be sufficient to distinguish a WIMP signal from isotropic backgrounds~\cite{Morgan:2004ys}.
+Detailed studies~\cite{Copi:1999pw,Morgan:2004ys,Billard:2012qu} show that the strong directional dependence is a robust signal of Galactic halo WIMPs in that it is generic to a wide variety of halo models, WIMP parameters, detector parameters, etc. In particular, for detectors with fine directional resolution if the directions of the recoils (head-tail directionality) are known then only of order ten recoil events will be sufficient to distinguish a WIMP signal from isotropic backgrounds, with the uncertainties in reconstructing the recoil direction only mildly increasing the required number of events~\cite{Morgan:2004ys}.
 Therefore, directional signal in nuclear recoil events serves as a ``smoking gun'' signature for direct detection of halo WIMPs.
-There have been increasing experimental efforts devoted to directional dark matter detection (for a recent review see, e.g., Ref.~\cite{Mayet:2016zxu}).
+Various directional DM detection techniques have been proposed, and there have been increasing experimental efforts devoted to directional DM detection (for a recent review see, e.g., Ref.~\cite{Mayet:2016zxu}).
 The most notable ongoing experiments are DMTPC~\cite{Ahlen:2010ub}, DRIFT~\cite{Battat:2014van}, NEWAGE~\cite{Nakamura:2015iza}, and MIMAC~\cite{Riffard:2015rga}.
-These experiments utilize various designs of the low-pressure gaseous time projection chambers (TPCs) to reconstruct the tracks of recoiling nuclei~\cite{Ahlen:2009ev}.
+All of those experiments utilize low-pressure gaseous time projection chambers (TPCs) to reconstruct the tracks of recoiling nuclei~\cite{Ahlen:2009ev}.